Application Instructions

 Personal copies are not acceptable, nor are “attested” or notarized copies.

-ETS can take several weeks to send electronic scores to schools, so you should plan to take the test or order prior scores at least one month prior to the deadline you seek.
+It may take several weeks for ETS to send us your scores.
+Plan to take the test or order prior scores at least one month prior to the deadline you seek.

 For further information on the GRE, please visit gre.org